Are these Dark Chocolate Cherry Scones breakfast or dessert? Who cares! Pop a batch in the freezer so you can enjoy them whenever the craving strikes!

 I fully admit that I went a little overboard with these Dark Chocolate Cherry Scones.
 I mean, a full cup of chocolate AND a full cup of dried cherries?!?!
 Wow.
 One could argue that they are more like a dessert scone than a breakfast biscuit, but I say there that is no better excuse than Valentine’s Day serve up this indulgence.

-Bake the entire batch at once if you’re feeding a crowd as these scones are best served the day they are made.
-Fortunately they will also stay frozen (unbaked) in your freezer for 3-4 weeks, so you can pull them out a few at a time to bake and enjoy whenever a chocolate-cherry craving strikes (which strangely happens more frequently than you think.
-Oh, wait.
-Maybe that’s just me.).
+Bake the entire batch of these Dark Chocolate Cherry Scones at once if you’re feeding a crowd as these scones are best served the day they are made.
+Fortunately they will also stay frozen (unbaked) in your freezer for 3-4 weeks, so you can pull them out a few at a time to bake and enjoy whenever a chocolate and cherry craving strikes – which strangely happens more frequently than you think.

-Place a silpat or parchment paper on a baking sheet.
+- Place a silpat or parchment paper on a baking sheet.
 Sprinkle silpat or parchment lightly with flour.
-Scoop dough onto baking sheet and gently form into a 10-inch square, adding a bit more flour to the pan if necessary to keep it from sticking.
-Use a bench scraper or knife run under warm water to evenly cut dough into 16 squares.
-Gently pull them apart from one another so there is a little space between the scones as they will expand as they bake.
+Scoop dough onto baking sheet and gently form into 2 (6-inch rounds), adding a bit more flour to the pan if necessary to keep it from sticking.
+Use a bench scraper or knife run under warm water to evenly cut dough into 16 triangles.
+Gently pull them apart from one another so there is a bit of space between the scones as they will expand as they bake.
 Place the pan uncovered in the freezer for 30 minutes.
 Meanwhile preheat the oven to 375 degrees.

 Chilling the dough in the freezer allows the butter to get cold again, which gives the scone a better texture, and lets the gluten in the flour relax, giving these scones a better rise.

 You can also freeze these unbaked scones completely and bake them individually as needed.
 Simply add an extra few minutes to the baking time.